-PGS has over 10 000 sq. km of GeoStreamer data in the Barents Sea.
-Modern acquisition and processing technology have been applied to reveal the untapped potential of this area which is characterized by shallow water and structural closures at all levels from upper Paleozoic to lower Cretaceous.
+Modern acquisition and processing technologies have been applied to reveal the untapped potential in a region which is characterized by shallow water and structural closures at all levels from the upper Paleozoic to the lower Cretaceous.
 GeoStreamer PURE Barents Sea accurately images both shallow layers and deeper targets.

 - Explore the regional structure, identify leads and develop prospects

 - Excellent imaging of both shallow and deep targets

 - Variable size licensing to fit your project